MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_createdecodedevice.md

-#### - pData [in, out]
+*pData* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542927">D3DDDIARG_CREATEDECODEDEVICE</a> structure.
 On input, this structure contains information that the driver can use.
 On output, the driver specifies information in the structure that the Microsoft Direct3D runtime can use.

 ## -returns